y330/FragmentQR/index.md

 #### **What are Text Fragments?**

-A Text Fragment is a URL fragment that defines a piece of text to be scrolled into view and highlighted.
-In Chromium, this feature is called Scroll-to-text-fragment.
+A Text Fragment is a URL fragment that specifies a piece of text to be scrolled into view and highlighted, in Chromium 80 and later.
+This feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.

-#### **Why are Text Fragments Useful?**

-Text Fragments have many uses.
-For example, when a user navigates a to a link on a search results page(SRP), relevant text can be emphasized to the user in a text Fragment.
+.
+**Technically,** it is a part of URL defined in the URI fragment(*your-url/#URI-fragment*) that defines a peice of text.
+The syntax for a text fragment is *your-url/#:~:text="text-fragment"*.

+#### **What is FragmentQR?**

+FragmentQR is a Chrome extesion that lets the user select any text on a webpage and converts it into a text fragment, which is then appended as a text fragment to the end of the pages URL.

-#### **What browsers support Text Fragments?**
+#### **What browsers/platforms required to make use of Text Fragments?**

-Currently, the minimum requirements for
+Minimum requirements as of 0
 - **Highlight and scroll:**
    - **MacOS X 10.10 or later:** Chromium 80
-   - **Android 5.5 or later:** Chrome 85, Android WebView 81 Windows 7: Chromium 80 iOS 12: Google Chrome, Coming soon, but enabling [#shared](https://www.youtube.com/results?search_query=%23shared)-highlighting-ios on chrome://flags allows scrolling to the fragment.
-The availability on iOS is up to Apple as Chrome for iOS uses Apple WebKit.
+   - **Android 5.5 or later:** Chrome 85, Android WebView 81

-   -  **Android**: Chrome  85+, and Android Webview

- -  **Scrolling:**

     -  **iOS**: Coming Soon, although some functionality arrises when chrome://flags/#shared-highlighting-ios is enabled